budmc29/machine-fresh-install/readme.md

-# Turnkey setup for a new Mac
+# Turnkey setup for Ubuntu or macOS

 Usage:
 ```